anoce-cvae/ANOCE-CVAE/README.md

 ## Training (Simulation Studies)

-To train the model(s) in the simulation studies of the supplementary, run this command:
+To train the model(s) in the simulation studies, run this command:

 ```train
 python train.py --data_type='simulation' --simu_G_file=<CHOICE1> --A_type=<CHOICE2> --node_number=<CHOICE3> --sample_size=<CHOICE4> --batch_size=<CHOICE5>
 ```
-- CHOICE1 = 'S1_trueG.pkl', 'S2_trueG.pkl', 'S3_trueG.pkl', 'S4_trueG.pkl', corresponding to four scenarios respectively;
+- CHOICE1 = 'S1_trueG.pkl', 'S2_trueG.pkl', 'S3_trueG.pkl', 'S4_trueG.pkl', corresponding to four scenarios in Section 5.1, respectively; or 's_ER1_trueG.pkl' to 's_SF4_trueG.pkl' corresponding to six cases in Section 5.2;
 - CHOICE2 = 'Gaussian', 'Binary', corresponding to two types of exposure;
 - CHOICE3 = 12, 32, according to the number of nodes in the selected scenario;
 - CHOICE4 = 50, 500, according to the sample size in the selected setting;